A creamy but healthy basil chicken salad with fresh basil and chopped walnuts - great as a sandwich, wrap or lettuce wrap, or paired with crackers!

 - Leftovers can be kept in the fridge for 4-5 days.

-You can increase the mayonnaise and Greek yogurt to 1/4 cup each if you prefer an extra creamy chicken salad.
+You can increase the mayonnaise and Greek yogurt to ¼ cup each if you prefer an extra creamy chicken salad.
+You can also use all mayonnaise or all Greek yogurt for this salad if you prefer.